PaddlePaddle/PaddleDetection/README_en.md

 - If you have any question or suggestion, please give us your valuable input via [GitHub Issues](https://github.com/PaddlePaddle/PaddleDetection/issues)

-  Welcome to join PaddleDetection user groups on QQ, WeChat (scan the QR code, add and reply "detection" to the assistant)
+  Welcome to join PaddleDetection user groups on QQ, WeChat (scan the QR code, add and reply "Detection" to the assistant)

   <div align="center">
   <img src="https://user-images.githubusercontent.com/48054808/157800129-2f9a0b72-6bb8-4b10-8310-93ab1639253f.jpg"  width = "200" />